Snapp-Market-Pro/guidelines/Quality_Tools.md

 # Quality Tools

 ## PhpStan
-- Use PhpStan.
+- Use PhpStan for static analysis.
-- Use level 8 for now.
+- Level 8 is a good default as it is much more feasible than level 9 yet strict enough that it can stop many major bugs.

 ## PHP-CS-FIXER
 php-cs-fixer config: